Covariant influences for finite discrete dynamical systems: Conclusions

 \acknowledgments We acknowledge the traditional owners of the land on which this work was undertaken at the University of Calgary: the Treaty 7 First Nations.
 CMS acknowledges support from the Pacific Institute for the Mathematical Sciences (PIMS) and from a Faculty of Science Grand Challenge award at the University of Calgary.
-CMS thanks Stefano Gogioso for insightful conversations.
+CMS thanks Stefano Gogioso for insightful conversations, and we appreciate Eduardo Miguel Mart\'{i}nez Garc\'{i}a for computing iterations of modified logistic map.
 This work has been supported by NSERC.